MojosBeans100/CI-MS5-loveplants/TESTING.md

 |admin users can see a notification that the form was submitted|[Desktop](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651916790/LovePlants/Testing/US%206/6.1/desktop6_nndsuk.jpg)|[Tablet](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651916791/LovePlants/Testing/US%206/6.1/tablet6_oyhdkx.jpg)|[Mobile](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651916790/LovePlants/Testing/US%206/6.1/mobile6_gcbemt.jpg)|Pass|
 |admin users can see if the form was not submitted because of an error*|[Desktop](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651917567/LovePlants/Testing/US%206/6.1/desktop8_c7t8cg.jpg) [Desktop](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651916790/LovePlants/Testing/US%206/6.1/desktop7_okis0n.jpg)|[Tablet](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651917565/LovePlants/Testing/US%206/6.1/tablet8_z9bplm.jpg) [Tablet](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651916791/LovePlants/Testing/US%206/6.1/tablet7_aszbsc.jpg)|[Mobile](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651917567/LovePlants/Testing/US%206/6.1/mobile8_plw6nu.jpg) [Mobile](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1651916789/LovePlants/Testing/US%206/6.1/mobile7_f1t8yk.jpg)|Pass|

-*if the product is live on the website, all fields must be filled in.
-Therefore the edit form will be invalid if a field is missing.
-If the product is not live on the website, the form can be submitted with missing fields.

 Acceptance Criteria:
 - [x] Admin users can see an 'Edit product' button at the top of the product detail page
 - [x] Admin users can adjust details as needed on the edit form